dylanjbarth/csi/system-design/url-shortener/design.md

 ## Storage

-It makes sense to use a highly-available key value store (etcd) vs a relational database as our primary storage, because all we really need to be able to do is store the short URL as the key to the long-url and user ID.
+It makes sense to use a highly-available key value store (dynamo, cassandra) vs a relational database as our primary storage, because all we really need to be able to do is store the short URL as the key to the long-url and user ID.
 We wouldn't need a relational DB for anything it's good for, like querying.

 At 4TB of storage per year, we'd have no trouble storing all of this data on a single disk for quite awhile, but for high-availability we are going to want to replicate it across least 2 AZs / regions.